Steven R. Dunbar

 Remark.
 This proof can be extended to an asymptotic formula for the Gamma function using log-convexity of the Gamma function.
 See .

 The weak form of Stirling’s Formula is taken from .
-The ﬁrst sequence proof is mostly adapted from the sketch in Kazarinoﬀ which is in turn based on the note Nanjundiah .
+The ﬁrst sequence proof is adapted from the sketch in Kazarinoﬀ based on the note by Nanjundiah .
 The second sequence proof using derivatives and monotonicity is adapted from .
+The binomial coeﬃcient limits are from lecture notes by Xavier Perez Gimenez.

 Dorin Ervin Dutkay, Constantin P. Niculescu, and Florin Popvici.
 Stirling’s formula and its extension for the Gamma function.
 American Mathematical Monthly, 120:737–740, October 2013. available as http:dx.doi.org/10.4169/amer.math.monthly.120.08.737.